We love any excuse to celebrate a bookshop, with their comforting atmosphere and wonderful smell.

 3. New Beacon Books, Finsbury Park, London

 The bookshop has been at the centre of many ground-breaking political and social projects, organisations and campaigns over the years.
-It closed in February 2017, but soon reopened thanks to a volunteer New Beacon Development Group and a successful crowdfunding campaign.
+The shop was nearly closed down in 2017 and in 2022, but both times was saved by volunteers and a successful crowdfunding campaign.

 4. Salts Mill shop, Saltaire, West Yorkshire